-Allowing Users to Specify Mac OS X Profile Settings
+Allowing Users to Specify macOS Profile Settings

-When setting up an OS X profile for multiple users, it may not be possible to specify all of the settings in advance.
+When setting up a macOS profile for multiple users, it may not be possible to specify all of the settings in advance.
 For example, when configuring the Exchange payload, the user account, email address, and password must be specified individually for each user.
 In a case like this, you may allow Mac users to provide the required settings interactively when the profile is applied on a Mac.